 A great gesture drawing exercise is to quickly do a gesture in 30 seconds.

 If you do more than 30s, punish yourself somehow!

 I’m jesting, but really try this one out.
 Half a minute goes by very quickly and it’s quite a challenge to finish the whole pose and make it clear.

 It will also be very interesting seeing your own progress.
 The first drawing you’ve made will surely be very different from the last one.

 As you get used to the time you’re given, you’ll master your technique and make your poses better and better!

-This one can end up being very silly!
+This gesture drawing exercise can end up being very silly!